box/boxcli/docs/configuration.md

 # Configuration
 To configure Box CLI the method [configure].
-You can have many environents that define how you authinticate to box but there is only one configuration shared across them.
+You can have many environments that define how you authenticate to box but there is only one configuration shared across them.
 To see current configuration run:
 ```commandline
  box configure:settings